 Flood insurance fast facts:

-- There is generally a 30-day waiting period before flood insurance goes n to effect
+- There is generally a 30-day waiting period before flood insurance goes in to effect

-- 20-25% of all claims paid by the NFIP are outside of high-risk areas
+- More than 20 percent of all claims paid by the NFIP are outside of high-risk areas

 Other references that may be helpful: